PramodRaoB/NYASH/README.md

 - The `main` function is contained in `main.c`
 - A few global variables used across multiple files are declared as `extern` variables in the file `globals.h`
-- The `commands` folder contains the .c and .h files related to the commands implemented in **NYASH** named appropriately as the command which the are used to implement
+- The `commands` folder contains the .c and .h files related to the commands implemented in **NYASH** named appropriately as the command which they are used in implementing
 - The `processor` folder contains the .c and .h files related to the child signal handling, prompt feature and execution of system commands in foreground and background
 - The `utils` folder contains the .c and .h files implementing various data-structres and functionality that are used throughout various other files
   - Including a vector of strings, linked list of strings, linked list of `job` struct and a tokenizer